Sveta2732/Svetlana-Portfolio/ml-cyberbullying-detector-api/README.md

 - Demonstrates ability to combine ML, NLP, and cloud-based data engineering to deliver a full-stack AI solution.

 ---
+## 🏎️ Model Performance & Deployment Considerations

+The API integrates multiple pre-trained NLP models for toxicity and cyberbullying detection.
+Key highlights:

+- **High-quality models with strong metrics:**
+  - Example: RoBERTa fine-tuned on Jigsaw datasets achieves **AUC-ROC 0.98** and **F1-score 0.76** on test data.
+  - spaCy en_core_web_sm pipeline provides reliable tokenization, POS tagging, sentence segmentation, and NER (**F1 scores 0.84–0.91**) for NLP preprocessing.

+- **Lightweight, deployment-friendly models:**
+  - Selected smaller models for CPU-friendly inference to support free Hugging Face hosting.
+  - Ensures the API remains responsive (~25 seconds typical for full inference).
+  - Maintains reasonable trade-off between speed and accuracy for real-time user interactions.

+> CPU-limited free hosting is the reason for ~25s response time.
+More complex or larger models could achieve higher accuracy and finer-grained predictions but require more computational resources.
+In a production environment with GPU support, these heavier models could be easily swapped in for improved performance.

+By combining high-performing classifiers with lightweight models, the system balances **prediction quality**, **resource efficiency**, and **scalability**.

+---
 ## 🗄️ Data Management & Engineering
 - Centralized AWS MySQL database for all analyzed messages and paraphrases.
 - Ensured consistent data formatting between ML outputs and database schema.